HamneetKaur/ResponsiveWebsitePHP/README.md

 # ResponsiveWebsitePHP
-This is a complete Responsive Website.Rechnologies used are HTML,CSS,Bootstrap,PHP,Mysql
+This is a complete Responsive Website.Technologies used in thisproject are HTML,CSS,Bootstrap,PHP,Mysql.